nathankot/bashi/README.md

 Commands can be resolved on either the client or the server.
 The example above is a command resolved on the client.
 In contrast, there are commands like `math` that are resolved on the server.
-When deciding where a command should live, the server should be the default - this allows multiple clients to share as much functionality as possible.

 ### Write your own client